 If you like your virtual classroom setup, you can save it as a new background to reuse it for different scenes.
 You can also create more areas of your classroom on other slides.

 5. Link All Slides

 You can now link up all your slides.
 Make sure that your home base slide links to all corresponding pages.
 Click the item and then the hyperlink icon.
 Choose the corresponding slide from the dropdown box and link up as many slides as you want.

-In our example, we use the bookshelf and link it from the home base to the reading room slide.
+In our example, we use the classroom bookshelf and link it from the home base to the reading room slide.
 If students now click on the bookshelf, they will be forwarded to the reading room automatically.